Yelp/send_nsca/README.md

 Credits/Copyright/License
 ---
-- This software was written by James Brown <jbrown@yelp.com>.
+- This software was written by James Brown <jbrown@uber.com>.
-- (C) 2012 Yelp, Inc.
 - This software is licensed under the LGPL v2.1

 Testing
 -----
 The unit/integration tests for this package are located in the `tests/` directory.
-Unit tests only require the Testify package (<https://www.github.com/Yelp/Testify>); integration tests also require the `nsca` binary.
-To run them, simply make sure that your `$PYTHONPATH` is set up correctly and run `testify -v tests`.
+Unit tests only require the unittest2 package (or python 2.7+) and the mock library; integration tests also require the `nsca` binary.
+To run them, simply make sure that your `$PYTHONPATH` is set up correctly and run `nosetests -v tests`.

 Installing
 -----